chrishtr/async-dom/display-locking/explainer.md

 ##### Compositing
 In order to avoid doing repeated work, modern user-agents also employ compositing.
-Compositing phase is a process of splitting up draw commands into separate layers, each with its own backing, in order to avoid re-rasterizing content in other layers.
+Compositing is a process of splitting up draw commands into separate layers, each with its own backing, in order to avoid re-rasterizing content in other layers.